Questions & Answers about COVID-19 Vaccination

 The vast majority of reactions are mild and very short term.
 COVID-19 vaccines are approved by Heatlh Canada and are safe.
 The most common side effects include:

 These are signs that the vaccine is working to stimulate your immune system.
-These symptoms should not last more than 1-2 days.
-If symptoms persist beyond 2 days or worsen over time, you should call your healthcare professional.
+These symptoms should not last more than a few days.
+If symptoms worsen over time, you should call your healthcare professional.

 What to do right after receiving the vaccine: